Buy LED Grow Lights For Sale Online

 Check out the different offerings from those manufacturers and choose a light or a combination of lights that will output enough wattage to cover your grow space (as determined in step 2 above).

 If you have any questions about choosing a light, please contact us at firstname.lastname@example.org

 We will get back to you within a few hours (and usually much sooner).

 4. What's better, separate lights for veg and flower or a full spectrum light?

 While plants definitely prefer more blue light during the vegetative stage and more red light during the flowering stage, they don't want only those lights.
-They still want some of the other color during each phase.
+They want some light of every color during each phase.

 We recommend using lights that provide all the spectra needed throughout the growth cycle in one fixture.
 Here's why:

 1) Eliminates the shock plants get when lighting conditions change

 When a plant grows leaves, those leaves are optimized for the light they are grown under.
 Changing the spectrum shocks the plant, because the existing leaves aren't optimized for the new conditions.

 New leaves grown under the new lighting conditions will be optimized for them, but until those new leaves have grown, the plant will not be able to make the best use of the new light you're providing.

 Using the same spectrum throughout the plant life eliminates this shock and results in a decrease in flower time of around one to three days.
 It also results in an increased yield.

 For this reason, many growers use both MH and HPS bulbs during all stages, but with LEDs, we can provide all the spectra needed during all phases of growth with a single fixture.

 2) Higher quality plants during the flowering stage

 Under HPS lights (or other red-heavy lighting), plants grow taller, but develop weak stems.
 The reason for this is that the upper canopies block out most of the sun's blue light in nature, while the far-red light is able to penetrates to the lower leaves and smaller.